Health and wellbeing impacts

 - previous experience with the odour

-a person’s livelihood is dependent on the facility the perception may be less than a person who does not benefit from it in any way).
+a person’s livelihood is dependent on the facility causing the odour they will be more likely to accept an odour than a person who does not benefit from it in any way).

 The overall objectives in the management of potentially odorous activities are to:

 - ensure industry or facilities do not expose neighbouring land users to an unacceptable level of odorous emissions

 - ensure that industry manages odour emissions within the accepted criteria; and

 - apply ongoing risk evaluation and management principles that evolve as the scientific understanding of odours and their potential health impacts evolves over time.

 Odour, or smell, is experienced when one or more chemical compounds in a gaseous form stimulate the sense of smell.
 An odour can be made up of many chemical compounds and while chemical compound levels can be measured, the impact on humans can only be measured by human senses.
 The way people experience odour is still poorly understood and a person’s sensitivity to odour can vary greatly.
 A person with an overly sensitive sense of smell will experience a greater reaction to odours while another person may be ‘anosmic’ and possibly cannot even experience most odours.
 The only way to measure odour is by using people that have been tested to have an average odour sensitivity.